Fantasy98/ResUNet/README.md

 After these operations, the number of training samples increased by 25 times.

+For simplicity, we resize all images to a fixed size of $256 \times 256$ in accordance with the model input shape.

 ## Hyperparameters

 - Bacth size: 8
 - Epochs: 250
-- Initial learning rate: 1e-5
+- Initial learning rate: 1e-3
 - Optimizer: Nadam
 - Loss: Dice loss